Complete Fridge Cleaning Guide for a Fresh and Safe Kitchen

 Organizing Your Fridge for Maximum Efficiency

-3. Lower shelves (coldest area): Reserve for raw meat, poultry, and seafood to prevent cross-contamination drips.
+• Lower shelves (coldest area): Raw meat, poultry, and seafood.

-2. Label everything: Note contents and dates on containers to track freshness.
+• Label everything: Track contents and dates for freshness.

-3. First in, first out (FIFO): Place newer items behind older ones to ensure older food gets used first.
+• First in, first out (FIFO): Place newer items behind older ones.

-6. Leave space for airflow: Avoid overcrowding to allow proper air circulation, which is essential for consistent cooling.
+• Leave space for airflow: Avoid overcrowding to ensure even cooling.

 Maintenance Tips to Keep Your Fridge Clean Longer